harryho/esx-ds-algo/README.md

 # ESX-DS-ALGO

-It is a repository of data structure and algorithm implemented in ES X (ES6/ES2015).
+It is a repository of data structure and algorithm implemented in ES X, aka.
+ES6 or ES2015.

 ## Features

-* The repo is implemented with ES6 features instead of Vallina JS.
+* The repository is implemented with ES6 features instead of Vallina JS.
 * Test comes with Mocha, Chai, Istanbul.

 ## Build & Test